-There is nothing consumers hate more than robocalls, spam text messages and unwanted telemarketing calls.
+There is nothing consumers hate more than robocalls, spam calls, spam text messages and unwanted telemarketing calls.
 But even though more than 200 million people are on the federal government’s Do Not Call list, robocalls still manage to get through to cell phones.
 This is annoying especially if you have just installed a new booster on your phone, you have just installed a coverage map for AT&T and the quality of your calls has increased, but you are now getting spam calls instead of getting calls from your friends and family!

 Hoping to plug the regulatory loopholes, the Federal Communications Commission chairman Tom Wheeler is proposing new rules that will allow carriers to offer consumers call-blocking technologies and give consumers more control over who gets to call their phone numbers.

 The proposal, which the FCC will vote on in its June 18 monthly meeting, is intended to clarify some of the provisions of the Telephone Consumer Protection Act, a 1991 law managed by the FCC.